-It this situation the SS and P will align with home as the double cut scenario.
+It this situation the SS and 2B will align with home as the double cut scenario.
 The outfielder that fields the ball, should deliver the throw to the first cutoff man.
-The 2B will cover second base, in case there is a play there.
+The 1B will trail the runner going to second base, in case there is a play there.
+The P will back up home plate.